 We also request our friends and family pray the Divine Mercy Chaplet for David's strength and for the conversion of souls.

 Maria - It was discovered not long after David's birth that Maria also has Hirschsprung Disease, though only a small portion of her colon was affected.
 In the Fall of 2016 she underwent a routine surgery to have a pull-through procedure done, removing a short segment of her affected colon.
 But, a few days later she experienced a serious complication which resulted in sepsis and Maria had to undergo an emergency surgery for an ileostomy and drains were placed in her abdomen.
-Many months later, she is still dealing with the effects of that complication and has endured numerous additional procedures, surgeries, and has gone through a gamut of nutritional and stooling regimens while her body has slowly healed.
-We are hopeful that someday soon, Maria's issues will fully resolve and that she will go on to live a relatively normal life!
-But, in the meantime please also keep her in your prayers!
+Many months later, she was still dealing with the effects of that complication and endured numerous additional procedures, surgeries, and has gone through a gamut of nutritional and stooling regimens while her body has slowly healed.
+We are hopeful that Maria's biggest hurdles are now over and that she will go on to live a relatively normal life!
+HD is a disease that has certain life long impacts..
+So please also keep her in your prayers!